InferSoft-inc/app-challenge/README.md

 ## Technical Challenge: Document Analysis Application

 ### Overview
-Welcome to the technical challenge for the engineering position at our startup.
+Welcome to the technical challenge for the engineering positions at InferSoft.
 We're excited about your interest in helping us develop cutting-edge document analysis solutions using large language models (LLMs) and vector databases.
 The purpose of this challenge is to assess your skills in building a basic version of the application we are developing.

 ### Challenge Description
 Your task is to create a small application where a user can upload multiple text documents, and then query these documents to retrieve relevant information based on their questions.
 The application should leverage a LLM for understanding and answering questions and a vector database to store and retrieve document embeddings efficiently.

+For convenience, we've included a set of scanned PDF documents  in this repo you will find a collection of scanned PDF documents describing the details of a land lease agreement between a land holder and a producer.
+Your task is to create an application where users can upload the documents and then retrieve relevent information based on a series of users query prompts included below:

+- List the documents by creation date, Create a table with Doc name, date created and individuals who signed (bonus to seperate out the lessee and lessor!)
+- Create a table of all the key values XX

 ### Objectives
 1. **Document Upload Interface**: Create a basic web interface that allows users to upload and store multiple text documents.